ergo/ziggurat_foundations/README.rst

 !!!!!
 IMPORTANT !!!!!
 Be cautious about creating your database models directly with sqlalchemy - be sure to at least stamp the database with latest alembic timestamp.
-Generally it is a better idea to use alembic for table creation.
+It is recommended to use alembic for table creation.

 Example usage:
 --------------